 It continues to be a high honor to serve you in the Senate of Virginia.
-If I can be of service, or if you would like to share your views or have questions, please contact me.
+If I can answer any questions or be of service in these last two weeks, please contact me.
 I can be reached at [email protected] or (804) 698-7525.